First look at actress Viola Davis as former US First Lady Michelle Obama

-LOS ANGELES - Actress Viola Davis transformed into former United States First Lady Michelle Obama in a compelling trailer released on Thursday (Feb 17) for historical drama The First Lady.
+LOS ANGELES • Actress Viola Davis transformed into former United States First Lady Michelle Obama in a compelling trailer released on Thursday for drama The First Lady.

+The star of How To Get Away With Murder (2014 to 2020) took on Mrs Obama's hair and mannerisms in the clip.

-Davis, who is also an executive producer on the show, had revealed in an interview with Entertainment Weekly magazine in November last year that she met with Mrs Obama and read her memoir, Becoming (2018), before signing on for the 10-part limited series.
+Davis, who is also an executive producer of the show, had revealed in an interview with Entertainment Weekly magazine in November last year that she met Mrs Obama and read her memoir, Becoming (2018), before signing on for the 10-part limited series.

 She also studied the former First Lady's 2020 Netflix documentary, also titled Becoming, to perfect her gestures.